Q&A with 2024 Groundbreaking Research Project award winner, Lacuna Agency

-The findings will be used by the Department for Transport to develop customized safety protocols for self-driving taxis.
+The findings will be used by the U.K. Department for Transport to develop customized safety protocols for self-driving taxis.

 Describe the nominated project